Appeals

 • Messages sent and/or received at the time, for example, emails, texts, social media screenshots.

-• For procedural irregularity grounds, you might have emails with tutors, marking schemes or assessment instructions, feedback.
+• For procedural irregularity grounds, you might have emails with tutors, marking schemes or assessment instructions, or feedback.

 If it will take time to get evidence it’s more important to submit the form as soon as possible - the evidence can follow on.
 You can write about this in the evidence section on the form, explaining it’s to follow and (if possible) giving an expected date.